datmedevil17/Kernel-Mantle/README.md

 ## Introduction

 Drawing inspiration from leading blockchain development frameworks like Remix, Third Web, and OpenZeppelin Wizard, Kernel is enhanced by finely-tuned AI models to elevate every stage of the development process.
-With Kernel AI, developers can streamline the entire contract development lifecycle and fast-track their development journey on Morph’s cutting-edge infrastructure.
+With Kernel AI, developers can streamline the entire contract development lifecycle and fast-track their development journey on Mantle Testnet’s cutting-edge infrastructure.

 ## Motivation

-The motivation behind Kernel AI is to address the common challenges faced by smart contract developers in the Morph ecosystem, such as:
+The motivation behind Kernel AI is to address the common challenges faced by smart contract developers in the Mantle ecosystem, such as:

 - **Security vulnerabilities** in smart contract code
 - **Complexity of development** on L2/L3 environments
-- **Inefficiencies in the deployment process** for Morph-based applications
+- **Inefficiencies in the deployment process** for Mantle-based applications
-- **Lack of AI-powered development tools** for the Morph ecosystem
+- **Lack of AI-powered development tools** for the Mantle ecosystem

-By leveraging advanced AI and providing a comprehensive suite of tools specifically designed for **Morph**, Kernel AI aims to make smart contract development more accessible, secure, and efficient, ultimately fostering innovation and growth within the Morph blockchain ecosystem.
+By leveraging advanced AI and providing a comprehensive suite of tools specifically designed for **Mantle**, Kernel AI aims to make smart contract development more accessible, secure, and efficient, ultimately fostering innovation and growth within the Mantle blockchain ecosystem.

 ## Tech Stack